theonion/theonion.github.com/source/_posts/2013-05-08-how-the-syrians-hacked-the-onion.markdown

 comments: true
 categories: [security]
 ---
-This is write-up of how the Syrian Electronic Army hacked The Onion.
+This is a write-up of how the Syrian Electronic Army hacked The Onion.
 In summary, they phished Onion employees' Google Apps accounts via 3 seperate methods.

 The SEA began by sending phishing emails to various Onion employees beginning around May 3.
 {% img left /images/phish1.png 890 %}